Mohamed-Warda/Backend-Challenge-VendingMachineAPI/README.md

 # Overview
 - To run the API, you must first have the .NET Core 7 SDK installed, as I built it using .NET 7.
-Secondly, open the solution in Visual Studio Code.
+- Secondly, open the solution in Visual Studio.
 Then, in the Package Manager Console, run the two commands:
   ```bach
   add-migration init
   update-database